Gustave Courbet: Courbet and the Paris Commune

-Courbet opposed the Commune on another more serious matter; the arrest of his friend Gustave Chaudey, a prominent socialist, magistrate, and journalist, whose portrait Courbet had painted.
-The popular Commune newspaper, Le Père Duchesne, accused Chaudey, when he was briefly deputy mayor of the 9th arrondissement before the Commune was formed, of ordering soldiers to fire on a crowd that had surrounded the Hotel de Ville.
+Courbet opposed the Commune on another more serious matter: the arrest of his friend Gustave Chaudey, a prominent socialist, magistrate, and journalist, whose portrait Courbet had painted.
+The popular Commune newspaper, Le Fils du Père Duchêne, accused Chaudey, when he was briefly deputy mayor of the 9th arrondissement before the Commune was formed, of ordering soldiers to fire on a crowd that had surrounded the Hôtel de Ville.
 Courbet's opposition was of no use; on 23 May 1871, in the final days of the Commune, Chaudey was shot by a Commune firing squad.
 According to some sources Courbet resigned from the Commune in protest.

 On 13 May, on the proposal of Courbet, the Paris house of Adolphe Thiers, the chief executive of the French government, was demolished, and his art collection confiscated.
 Courbet proposed that the confiscated art be given to the Louvre and other museums, but the director of the Louvre refused to accept it.
 On 16 May, just nine days before the fall of the Commune, in a large ceremony with military bands and photographers, the Vendôme column was pulled down and broke into pieces.
 Some witnesses said Courbet was there, others denied it.
 The following day, the Federation of Artists debated dismissing directors of the Louvre and of the Luxembourg museums, suspected by some in the Commune of having secret contacts with the French government, and appointed new heads of the museums.

 According to one legend, Courbet defended the Louvre and other museums against "looting mobs", but there are no records of any such attacks on the museums.
 The only real threat to the Louvre came during "Bloody Week", 21–28 May 1871, when a unit of Communards, led by a Commune general, Jules Bergeret, set fire to the Tuileries Palace, next to the Louvre.
 The fire spread to the library of the Louvre, which was destroyed, but the efforts of museum curators and firemen saved the art gallery.

 After the final suppression of the Commune by the French army on 28 May, Courbet went into hiding in the apartments of different friends.
 He was arrested on 7 June.
 At his trial before a military tribunal on 14 August, Courbet argued that he had only joined the Commune to pacify it and that he had wanted to move the Vendôme Column, not destroy it.
 He said he had only belonged to the Commune for a short period, and rarely attended its meetings.
-He was convicted, but given a lighter sentence than other Commune leaders; six months in prison and a fine of five hundred Francs.
-Serving part of his sentence in the prison of Saint-Pelagie in Paris, he was allowed an easel and paints, but he could not have models pose for him.
-He did a famous series of still-life paintings of flowers and fruit.
+He was convicted, but given a lighter sentence than other Commune leaders: six months in prison and a fine of five hundred francs.
+Serving part of his sentence in the Sainte-Pélagie Prison in Paris, he was allowed an easel and paints, but he could not have models pose for him.
+He did a famous series of still-life paintings of flowers and fruit during his confinement.